The precision of parameter estimation for dephasing model under squeezed reservoir: Introduction

 \section{Introduction}

 Parameter estimation is one of the most important ingredients in various fields in both the classical and quantum worlds such as quantum metrology \cite{Giovannetti06,Giovannetti11,Demkowicz-Dobrzanski12}, gravitational wave detection \cite{Vallisneri08} and so on.
 Quantum Fisher information (QFI) is located at the central position in the parameter estimation, since accompanied with the Cram\'{e}r-Rao inequality, it is closely related to the sensitivity of the parameter \cite{Helstrom76,Braunstein94}.
 The essential work performed by Caves shows that quantum systems can provide more sensitivity than the classical ones and beat the shot noise limit in principle \cite{Caves81}.
 In recent year, improving the estimation precision became a significant issue in both experimentally and theoretically.
 In the realistic physical process, the quantum system unavoidably interacts with the surrounding environments \cite{Breuer02}, so the effects of environments on the precision of parameter estimation attract intensive interests and lots of related work is reported.
 The precision spectroscopy using entangled states was proposed in the presence of the Markovian \cite{Huelga97} or non-Markovian noise \cite{Chin12}.
 The general framework was given for the estimation of the ultimate precision limit in noisy quantum-enhanced metrology \cite{Escher11}.
 The dynamics of QFI was studied under the critical environment \cite{SunZ10}.
 Quantum-enhanced metrology for multiple phase estimation \cite{Humphreys13} with noise \cite{YueJD14} was also reported.
 In addition, in the framework of relativity theory, the quantum metrology has also been investigated recently \cite{Ahmadi14,TianZ15,WangJ14}.
-In particular, lots of work has focused on increasing the precision of parameter estimation using different positive or negative methods \cite{TanQS13,Demkowicz-Dobrzanski14,Anisimov10,Dur14,Pezze09,Hyllus12,Joo11}.
+In particular, lots of work have focused on increasing the precision of parameter estimation using different positive or negative methods \cite{TanQS13,Demkowicz-Dobrzanski14,Anisimov10,Dur14,Pezze09,Hyllus12,Joo11}.
 However, in almost all the work, the environment is always treated as vacuum or thermal reservoir.
-As we know, the squeezed reservoir has been realized experimentally and widely applied in the relevant fields.
-For example, it was reported that based on various techniques \cite{Vollmer14,Tombesi95,Rabl04,Shelby86,WuLA86}, the squeezed reservoir can be realized and the squeezed reservoir was used for the inhibition of the atomic phase decays theoretically \cite{Gardiner86} and experimentally \cite{Murch13}.
+As we know, the squeezed reservoir has been realized experimentally and widely applied in the relevant fields \cite{Scully97,Drummond04}.